dtcristo/rb-package/README.md

 ### The Namespace Import

-If the target file exported multiple items via a Hash, import returns an anonymous Module containing those exports.
-You can assign this module to a constant to act as a namespace.
+If the target file exported multiple items via a Hash, `import` returns an anonymous Module containing those exports.
+You can assign it to a constant to act as a namespace.

 - Exported keys starting with a **Capital** letter become Constants on the module.
 - Exported keys starting with a **lowercase** letter become singleton methods on the module.